AristideBH/kitus-starter/frontend/README.md

 # Setting up Sveltekit frontend

-## Summary

-This README provides instructions for setting up and configuring the frontend of our project, which uses Svelte 5 as web framework.
+> _This README provides instructions for setting up and configuring the frontend of our project, which uses Svelte 5 as web framework._
 ## Requirements

 - `Node.js` and `pnpm` installed on your local machine